 Sure, your bank account might be low this month, but if you plan on topping it off in the coming weeks, a date-of-the-month club “membership” shows that you put some thought into the perfect present.

-Grab 12 document envelopes from the office supply store and think of 12 great date ideas.
+Grab 12 document envelopes and think of 12 great date ideas.
 We’re talking beyond the standard dinner and a movie here, guys!
 List the details of each date on a separate piece of paper, insert one into each envelope, and present them to her sealed.

 To add intrigue, only list the date, the location, and how she should dress.
 Write the date on the outside of the envelope so she knows when to open them – one for each month.
 She’ll love that you’ve planned 12 thoughtful dates, and you buy yourself some time to save up for each one.

 8. Car Decor

 Birthdays, Valentine’s Day, whatever – your lady expects the world.
 When it’s a special day, you need to start the day off right so she knows that you planned something.
 A message on her car is perfect if she’s the one who rolls out of bed and off to work each morning.

 Use a window marker to decorate the windshield and windows on her car with cute, sweet messages – extra points for hearts and other designs.
 When she trudges out to her car, you’ll score points by giving a cheap gift that everyone can see all day long.
 Just be ready to help her clean it up!

 The coupon book isn’t exactly earth-shattering when it comes to creating unique gifts, but it can be completely romantic if you make the coupons as specific to your relationship as possible.
 A lame promise to “vacuum the living room” might draw a roll of the eyes, but a coupon for one no-whining trip to see a chick flick means more if your girlfriend or wife knows that you’re a die-hard action fan.